 Page two parameters - vFXT cluster information

 The second page of the deployment template allows you to set the cluster size, node type, cache size, and storage parameters, among other settings.

-Avere vFXT cluster node count - Choose the number of nodes to use in the cluster.
+Avere vFXT cluster node count - Choose the number of nodes in the cluster.
 The minimum is three nodes and the maximum is twelve.

 Cluster administration password - Create the password for cluster administration.
-This password will be used with the username
+This password is used with the username

-adminto sign in to the cluster control panel to monitor the cluster and to configure settings.
+adminto sign in to the cluster control panel, where you can monitor the cluster and configure cluster settings.

 Avere vFXT cluster name - Give the cluster a unique name.

-Cache size per node - The cluster cache is spread across the cluster nodes, so the total cache size on your Avere vFXT cluster will be the cache size per node multiplied by the number of nodes.
+Cache size per node - The cluster cache is spread across the cluster nodes, so the total cache size on your Avere vFXT cluster will be this size multiplied by the number of nodes.

-Virtual network - Define a new vnet to house the cluster, or select an existing vnet that meets the prerequisites described in Plan your Avere vFXT system.
+Virtual network - Define a new virtual network to house the cluster, or select an existing network that meets the prerequisites described in Plan your Avere vFXT system.

-If you create a new vnet, the cluster controller will have a public IP address so that you can access the new private network.
-If you choose an existing vnet, the cluster controller is configured without a public IP address.
+If you create a new virtual network, the cluster controller will have a public IP address so that you can access the new private network.
+If you choose an existing virtual network, the cluster controller is configured without a public IP address.